BabylonJS/OldDocumentationSite/content/How_To/camera/WebXR.md

 ## Setup

-Currently, the version of WebXR Babylon is targeting is in [Chrome Canary](https://www.google.com/chrome/canary/) as of June 27th 2019
+Currently, the version of WebXR Babylon is targeting is in [Chrome Canary](https://www.google.com/chrome/canary/) as of November 2019

  1. Install [Chrome Canary](https://www.google.com/chrome/canary/) on desktop
  2. If on mobile ensure you have Android 8 or higher and a device that supports AR Core (eg. Pixel XL 2)